-Dessamba Diop spent 20 years doing something he loved—serving his country in the U.S. Navy.
-As he planned his retirement from active service, it was important to him that his next career be just as rewarding.
-When he exited the Navy in September 2017, he started with Booz Allen 4 days later.
+Jasmine Cólon-Monge spent 18 years doing something she loved—serving her country in the U.S. Marine Corps.
+As she planned her retirement from active service, it was important to her that her next career be just as rewarding.

-Dessamba is one of more than 6,500 veterans, reservists, and military spouses who have found a home and a career at Booz Allen.
-That’s an impressive number—but why are these exceptionally skilled candidates choosing Booz Allen and what makes them stay?
-We interviewed several to find out.
+Jasmine is one of more than 6,500 veterans, reservists, and military spouses who have found a home and a career at Booz Allen.
+That’s an impressive number—but why are these exceptionally skilled candidates choosing Booz Allen, and what makes them stay?
+During our Destination Booz Allen immersive event series, we asked several military members to find out.

 1. Ability to continue the mission